ieee-ceda-datc/datc-rdf-calibrations/README.md

 ## Timer Calibration Data

-Our initial data compilation uses routed DEFs produced by the OpenROAD flow; in each of the SKY130HD, SKY130HS, and NanGate45 enablements.
+Our initial data compilation uses routed DEFs produced by the OpenROAD flow in SKY130HD, SKY130HS, and NanGate45 enablements.
 Golden calibration data is abstracted and anonymized using a 5-worst JSON format, which we use to hold block-level worst (negative) slack, total negative slack, and number of failing endpoints (i.e., standard WNS, TNS and FEP metrics), along with detailed information for the top-5 worst timing paths (including arc delays and pin arrival times).
 We provide a timing report viewer that reads 5-worst JSON-formatted data and prints out a timing report in the OpenSTA tool's report format.
-To facilitate other calibrations of interest, we also propose an endpoints JSON format, which can capture setup slack values at every flip-flop D pin.
-We can compare the endpoint slacks from OpenSTA with calibration endpoint slack values.
+To facilitate other calibrations of interest, we also propose an endpoints JSON format, which captures setup slack values at every flip-flop D pin.
+With these, we can compare the endpoint slacks from OpenSTA with calibration endpoint slack values.

 ### JSON Format Description